-The system reacts to a marker in front of the camera and recognises it.
+The system reacts to a marker in front of the camera and recognizes it.
 Then it “puts” the appropriate image onto this marker or another target object near this marker.

-After the system has recognised the object, it performs analysis to “decide” where to and what object to put onto the image.
+After the system has recognized the object, it performs analysis to “decide” where to and what object to put onto the image.